fastoch/Networking/IP_Subnetting.md

 ping 192.168.1.65
 wr
 ```

 The above config is for the interface of the internet router that is connected to router 1.
-Now, we must configure the interface that is connected to router 2:
+Now, we must configure the interface that is connected to router 2.
+We'll allocate last IP address on subnet 4:
 ```
 en
 sh ip int brief